 Cheques clear through an image-based cheque clearing system that speeds up cheque processing significantly for customers across the UK.
 This has replaced the paper based clearing system.
 Following the implementation of the Image Clearing System (ICS) and complete migration across the whole of the UK in August 2019, the BBCCL no longer has responsibility for the oversight of cheque and paper credit clearings in Northern Ireland.
-BBCCL will, in the near future, be wound up.
+BBCCL went into voluntary liquidation on 26 February 2020.

 Any queries cheque imaging should now be directed to the relevant bank(s) or to the new ICS governance body Pay.UK, which can be contacted by email: email@example.com or by phone: 020 3217 8200.
 Information about cheque imaging can also be found here.

 The Company was formed in May 2007 as a means of formalising existing rules and standards for sterling paper clearings.
 Previously these rules were monitored on an ad-hoc basis by the Belfast Bankers’ Clearing Committee, whose members then comprised the four main clearing banks in Northern Ireland; namely Danske Bank (the trading name for Northern Bank), Ulster Bank, First Trust and Bank of Ireland.
 Other banks could have access to the NI clearing by formal application or through an agency arrangement with one of these four banks.